rutkinj/trivia-trebek/projectprep4.md

   c.
 Ensure correct answers are counted and displayed

-__As a Jeopardy fan, I want an effective and engaging format to study basic web development concepts.__
+## As a Jeopardy fan, I want an effective and engaging format to study basic web development concepts.

 ### Feature Tasks:

   a.
 Create a familiar visual format, like the Jeopardy question board

   b.
 Play Jeopardy thinking music while the user is choosing an answer

   c.
 Assign points according to Jeopardy score values

   d.
 Fill high-scores with names of famous Champions

 ### Acceptance Tests:

   a.
 Ensure that the user recognizes Jeopardy visual references

   b.
 Ensure that music plays at appropriate times

   c.
 Ensure that default scores reflect Champions success level

+## As a Code Fellows student, I want to play a game of Jeopardy that will help me have a better concept of the topics covered in 201.

+### Feature Tasks:

+   a.
+Student can learn topics covered in 201 through immersive game similar to Jeopardy

+   b.
+User has the ability to have their score kept track of to compare how well they did with other players

+   c.
+User can increase difficulty as their confidence expands

+### Acceptance Tests:

+   a.
+Ensure student feels that they have refreshed topics covered in 201

+   b.
+Ensure no bugs or malfunctions occur throughout game

+   c.
+Ensure app design is easy for student to understand